ArtPoon/slides/markdown/mimm4750g-bd.md

 * The BDSIR model is directly linked to epidemiological parameters.
   * A coalescent skyline can recover shifts in $N_e$, but not whether those changes are due to changes in birth (transmission) or death (recovery).
 * The birth-death process is stochastic.
-  * The coalescent uses deterministic growth models, although stochastic versions exist.
+  * The coalescent uses deterministic growth models (although stochastic versions have recently been developed).
 * Birth-death models can more naturally handle selection (differences in growth rates).
 * Birth-death models do not assume small sample sizes.